Strippit Flywheel Bearings

 These Repair Procedures are Not "Step By Step" Instructions.
 There are Many Variables and Unanticipated Problems that can Crop-Up and will Need to be Solved.

-If you are Not Comfortable doing this Heavy Repair Work, Hire someone who is!
+If you are Not Comfortable doing this Heavy Repair Work, Hire someone who is

 1 -- Remove all Sheetmetal and Supports from around the Flywheel area of Machine.

 2 -- Get an Overhead Crane or a Chain Securely Attached to a Forklift.
-Using a Good Quality Hardened Bolt to Bolt the End Link of Lifting Chain to 1 of the 2 Holes on Outer Diameter of Clutch.
+Using a Good Quality Hardened Bolt to Bolt End Link of Lifting Chain to 1 of the 2 Holes on Outer Diameter of Clutch.
 Unbolt and Lift Clutch off Flywheel, and set it down on a Strong Table.
 Clutch weighs about 150 pounds.

 Above is a Typical Strippit Mechanical Press Drive on a 1980 Vintage FC1250/30/1500.